 Aizen's face fell.
 "Ah.
 No. That was a failure on our part," he said softly.
 "The usurper somehow obtained intelligence on her location, and sent hollows to kill her.
 I'm sorry she died, and sorry that you had to witness it directly."

 "Wait a minute," said Ichigo.
 "You set up all these plans, killed so many people… are you trying to say this was somehow a good thing, that it was all for my benefit?"

-"Ask Isshin…" Aizen whispered.
-"He'll tell you the rest… Remember, you still need to defeat the usurper, now, and take your rightful place on the throne…" His voice trailed off and his head fell to one side.
+But Aizen had closed his eyes, and his body sagged.
+"Ask Isshin," he whispered.
+"He'll tell you the rest.
+Remember, you still need to defeat the usurper, now, and take your rightful place on the throne…" His voice trailed off, and his head lolled.

-He looked back at the man he had thought was his enemy.
+The unconscious man, his supposed enemy, lay crumpled at his feet.
 What was the truth behind the illusion?
-Despite having never seen Aizen's shikai, he realized that the man's persuasive voice still had an almost-hypnotic hold on his soul.
+Despite having never seen Aizen's shikai, the man's persuasive voice still had an almost-hypnotic hold on his soul.
 He grinned suddenly.